SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Relevant policies

-Ballyvesey Holdings Limited is committed to ensuring there is no modern slavery or human trafficking in its supply chain or in any part of its business with a zero tolerance for non-compliance.
+Ballyvesey Holdings Limited is committed to ensuring no modern slavery or human trafficking in its supply chain or in any part of its business..

-Whistleblowing policy – Ballyvesey Holdings encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
+• Whistleblowing policy – Ballyvesey Holdings encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The organisation’s whistleblowing procedure is designed to make it
+The organisation’s whistleblowing procedure is designed to make it easy for anyone to make disclosures, without fear of retaliation.
+Employees, customers or others who have concerns about these issues can use the Whistleblowing Line on +44 7591837134

-Employee code of conduct – Ballyvesey Holding’s code makes clear to employees the actions and behaviour expected of them when representing the organisation.
-The focus of the organisation is within the Borders of the United Kingdom and Ireland.
-When applicable the organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
+• Employee code of conduct – Ballyvesey Holding’s code makes clear to employees the actions and behaviour expected of them when representing the organisation.
+The commercial and operational focus of the organisation is primarily within the borders of the United Kingdom and Ireland.
+When applicable the organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and in the management of its supply chain.
+Serious violations of the organisation’s employee code will be addressed, after investigation, through the disciplinary process and may result in dismissal.

 Due Diligence